KitwareMedical/SlicerQReads/README.md

 SlicerQReads
 ============

-Slicer-based implementation of 3D medical image viewer evaluated by the Mayo Clinic to integrate with the QREADS workflow.
+Slicer-based implementation of 3D medical image viewer for multiplannar reconstruction (MPR) used in production by the Mayo Clinic to integrate with the QREADS workflow.

-_This project is in active development, is not FDA approved and is not officially endorsed by the Mayo Clinic_
+_This project is in active development and is not FDA approved_

 ## Features